Nintendo Music: Reception

-Kyle Barr of Gizmodo called the application "surprisingly good" but criticized the small selection of music available at launch.
+After its launch, fans highlighted the convenience of the mobile app as opposed to listening to music on the Nintendo Switch system, such as with the music player in Super Smash Bros.
+Ultimate.
+Kyle Barr of Gizmodo called the application "surprisingly good", but criticized the small selection of music available at launch, and claimed it to be a worthwhile addition to the Nintendo Switch Online subscription.
 Jay Peters of The Verge similarly noted the lack of depth at launch while claiming some tracks being non-extendable was a letdown, along with too much of a focus on their "recent musical history" as opposed to their overall history.
 Fans, journalists, and developers criticized the app for not crediting the soundtrack composers.
-Abner Li from 9to5Google noted many similarities to YouTube Music, specifically in the application's user interface (UI).
+Initially, critics questioned why music from Nintendo games could not be uploaded to other platforms such as Spotify and Apple Music, which have dedicated sections for video game music, but noted that Nintendo could more easily control its IP under their own dedicated service.
+Kirsten Carey writing for The Mary Sue called the app "incredibly exciting", claiming the decision to create a separate music streaming service to be a genius move by Nintendo.
+Abner Li from 9to5Google noted many similarities to YouTube Music, specifically in the application's user interface.
+At launch, over 500,000 users downloaded Nintendo Music, topping the download charts on iOS.
 Two weeks after launch, Nintendo Music had been downloaded more than one million times.
+Nintendo considered the app to be a success, with its president, Shuntaro Furuwaka, considering live orchestral concert tours of Nintendo music to be performed in the future.